8th Pennsylvania Regiment: Philadelphia campaign to consolidation

 On 22 May 1777 the 8th Pennsylvania was assigned to the 2nd Pennsylvania Brigade.
 In June, Lieutenant Colonel Butler, Captain Swearingen, and 139 men of the regiment were detached to Colonel Daniel Morgan's corps of riflemen.
 Morgan's corps fought at the Battles of Freeman's Farm and Bemis Heights during the successful Saratoga campaign.
 Meanwhile, the remainder of the 8th Pennsylvania served in the Philadelphia Campaign.

 Under the acting command of Colonel Richard Humpton, the 2nd Pennsylvania Brigade saw action at Battle of Brandywine on 11 September 1777 in Anthony Wayne's division.
 The brigade deployed the 5th, 11th, 8th, and 4th Pennsylvania Regiments, in order from left to right, with the 1st Pennsylvania Brigade on its right.
 In the afternoon, the British attacked across Brandywine Creek at Chadds Ford.
 After a struggle, they overran Colonel Thomas Proctor's artillery redoubt and assailed Wayne's two brigades.
 During the fighting that followed, Major Bayard was hit in the shoulder by a spent cannonball, knocked off his horse, and tumbled 30 ft over the ground.
 The dazed major somehow survived to be helped to his feet by Lieutenant Gabriel Peterson.
 Outnumbered, Wayne's division withdrew in good order 600 yd to a hill at dusk.

-The 8th was also at the unfortunate Paoli Massacre on the night of 20–21 September.
+The 8th was also at the Battle of Paoli on the night of 20–21 September.
 Still with Humpton's 2nd Pennsylvania Brigade, the regiment fought at the Battle of Germantown on 4 October.
 As at Brandywine, the 2nd Brigade formed the left wing of Wayne's Pennsylvania Division while the 1st Brigade made up the right wing.
-Deploying on the east side of the Germantown Road, Wayne's men turned the right flank of the British 2nd Light Infantry Battalion.
-Together with Major General John Sullivan's Maryland division and Brigadier General Thomas Conway's Pennsylvania Brigade, Wayne's troops forced back the British.
+Deploying on the east side of the Germantown Road, Wayne's men attacked the right flank of the British 2nd Light Infantry Battalion.
+Together with Major General John Sullivan's Maryland division and Brigadier General Thomas Conway's Pennsylvania Brigade, Wayne's troops forced back the 2nd Light Infantry Battalion.
 Eager to avenge their defeat at Paoli, Wayne's soldiers charged forward with fixed bayonets and overran the light infantry's camp.